finleysg/bhmc-cli/README.md

 * Scroll to top on mobile
 * Match play cannot handle multiple documents
 * Upload 2 day event teetimes?
-* Easy home page link to tee times and results
+* Better home page link to tee times and results when creating announcements
 * Clean up Quick Links to include only our events
 * Remove "League" language (replace with ?)
 * Make home page api calls public on the back-end for guest users